Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Methodology

 \section{Methodology}

-While Reeb graphs provide powerful tools for shape analysis, their direct application to mesh segmentation presents several computational challenges, particularly when using geometric scalar functions.
-We address these challenges through a three-phase segmentation algorithm: \begin{enumerate} \item Reeb graph construction: The algorithm computes a Reeb graph from a user-defined scalar function on the mesh, implementing an enhanced topological skeleton approach for efficient processing. \item Topological Simplification: A critical point cancellation procedure processes both simple and degenerate critical points to reduce graph complexity while maintaining topological consistency. \item Region Generation: A region-growing algorithm propagates from critical points using both Reeb graph adjacency and mesh vertex connectivity to ensure contiguous segments. \end{enumerate}
+The segmentation algorithm consists of three phases.
+The first phase constructs the Reeb graph from a user-defined scalar function using an enhanced topological skeleton approach.
+The second phase simplifies the graph topology by eliminating irrelevant Morse and degenerate critical points.
+The final phase generates continuous segments through an adaptive region-growth process, balancing local mesh connectivity with global topological constraints of the Reeb Graph according to application requirements.

-\subsection{Reeb graph construction}
+\subsection{Reeb graph Construction}

-The construction of a Reeb graph requires careful consideration of how to effectively capture the topological structure encoded by the level sets of a scalar function defined on the mesh.
-For mesh segmentation applications, this construction must balance computational efficiency, topological accuracy, and robustness to noise.
-Several approaches have been developed to address these challenges, each with distinct trade-offs.
+Reeb graphs of meshes can be constructed using three types of algorithms, which differ in their handling of computational costs, topological accuracy and sensitivity to noise.

-The \textbf{level set diagram} approach \cite{lazarus1999level, hetroy2003topological} tracks the evolution of level set components by sampling the scalar function at discrete intervals.
-Although initially designed for genus-zero surfaces, this method has been extended to handle more complex topologies.
-However, its effectiveness heavily depends on the choice of sampling parameters, which can affect both accuracy and computational cost.
+The \textbf{level diagram} \cite{lazarus1999level, hetroy2003topological} algorithms use a sampling step on the scalar function to generate level sets on the mesh.
+The Reeb graph is then constructed by analyzing the topological changes of successive level sets.
+Originally designed for zero-genus surfaces, this method has also been extended to handle more complex topologies.
+However, the use of a sampling parameter can impact either its accuracy or its computational cost.

-The \textbf{extended Reeb graph} method \cite{biasotti2000shape,attene2003shape} constructs critical regions by analyzing connected components between successive level sets.
-While this approach provides explicit topological assessment, its reliance on fixed interval sizes can lead to missed features, particularly in regions where the function gradient varies significantly or where multiple critical points lie within the same interval.

-The \textbf{multi-resolution Reeb graph} approach \cite{hilaga2001topology} attempts to address sampling limitations by analyzing the scalar function at multiple scales.
-This hierarchical strategy captures features at various levels of detail but may lack the theoretical guarantees needed for robust topological analysis, particularly when dealing with degenerate critical points.